Skip to main content

 Initialize the mint

-Create the mint account with the derived address and state proof:
+Create the mint account - the address and state proof are automatically derived:

 thru-cli token initialize-mint \